 Property guru Sarah Beeny is using the latest data to find out where is the Best Place to Live in the UK.
-Travelling round the country and working with leading statistics experts, Sarah’s pulled together a detailed and surprising picture of the UK.
+Travelling around the country and working with leading statistics experts, Sarah’s pulled together a detailed and surprising picture of the UK.

 Each year close to a million people in their 20s move around the UK, so her aim is to help this age group think differently about where they could live.